For Residents of Jordan: Fulbright Foreign Student Program (FFSP) | A Cultural Exchange in the U.S.!

 - A detailed resume (CV).

-- Personal essays in English, including:
+- Two essays in English, including:

 - Personal Statement.